 Exhibitors are reviewing stand designs to ensure physical distancing is maintained.
 Capacities for each stand will be displayed clearly.

-Avoid shaking hands and exchanging physical business cards or literature.
 We will be using Emperia to support safe sharing at our events.
 Find out more here.

-Exhibiting at IBTM World may look a little different this year, but it will continue to be the place where ideas spark and new opportunities begin.
-Click here for information for exhibitors at the event.
+Information for exhibitors at the event.
 Learn about what you’ll need to prepare in advance, onsite precautions and improved stand-build procedures

 COVID-19 Safety and Security